This page should guide you through the initial steps of contributing to Mozilla. Welcome, we're delighted to see you! :)

 Mozilla is a large project and we are happy to receive contributors with very different skills.

-- If you know C++, for instance, you can contribute to the core layers of Firefox, B2G OS, and other Mozilla products.
+- If you know C++, for instance, you can contribute to the core layers of Firefox and other Mozilla products.

 - If you know Java, you can contribute to Firefox Mobile - Firefox on Android - and MozStumbler.